bparanj/crystal/electronics/book/capacitive-reactance.md

 - \( C \) is the capacitance (in farads, F).

 ### Key Points
-1. **Inverse Relationship**: Capacitive reactance (\(X_C\)) is inversely proportional to frequency (\(f\)).
+1. Inverse Relationship: Capacitive reactance (\(X_C\)) is inversely proportional to frequency (\(f\)).
 As the frequency increases, \( X_C \) decreases, allowing more current to pass.

-2. **Low Reactance at High Frequency**: For high-frequency signals, \( X_C \) becomes very low, effectively making the capacitor behave more like a short circuit, allowing the signal to pass through easily.
+2. Low Reactance at High Frequency: For high-frequency signals, \( X_C \) becomes very low, effectively making the capacitor behave more like a short circuit, allowing the signal to pass through easily.

-3. **High Reactance at Low Frequency**: For low-frequency signals, \( X_C \) is high, acting more like an open circuit, which blocks or attenuates the low-frequency components.
+3. High Reactance at Low Frequency: For low-frequency signals, \( X_C \) is high, acting more like an open circuit, which blocks or attenuates the low-frequency components.

-This frequency-dependent behavior makes capacitors useful for **filtering applications**, where they block DC or low-frequency signals while allowing high-frequency AC signals to pass through.
+This frequency-dependent behavior makes capacitors useful for filtering applications, where they block DC or low-frequency signals while allowing high-frequency AC signals to pass through.

 Let me explain this important concept with both an explanation and a visualization that demonstrates capacitive reactance.